rustsec/audit-check/README.md

 ### Cache prebuilt binary

-To further speed up the CI pipeline the binary can be cached after it has been build:
+To further speed up the CI pipeline the binary can be cached after it has been built:

 ```yaml
 name: Security audit